Issued: 4 August 2014

 - A registered agent may only disclose information relating to a client’s affairs (or a former client's affairs) to a third party if:

 - the registered agent has the client’s permission; or

 - there is a legal duty to do so.

 (i) Client’s permission

 - Where information relating to a client’s affairs is to be disclosed by a registered agent to a third party, the registered agent should, prior to any disclosure, clearly inform the client that there will be such disclosure and obtain the client’s permission.
 This permission may be by way of a signed letter of engagement, signed consent or other communication with the client.
 In all cases, the relevant communication should outline the disclosures to be provided, as well as information about the entity/entities that will have access to the client information.

-- A letter of engagement will typically outline the services to be provided by the registered agent to their client, as well as information about the entity/entities that will provide those services.
+- A letter of engagement will typically outline services to be provided by the registered agent to their client, as well as information about entities that will provide those services.
 For further information on engagement letters, refer to TPB(I) 01/2011 Letters of engagement.

-- A registered agent should ensure that they inform their clients about any client information that may be disclosed.
+- A registered agent must ensure that they inform their clients about any client information that may be disclosed.
 In this regard, it is recommended that a registered agent include information in relation to whom and where the disclosure will be made.
 A general authority consenting to disclosure to third parties may also be acceptable.